 2009 $3.5 million $1 million 45%

-As the table demonstrates, the Gift Tax Credit is not as large as the Estate Tax Credit.
+As the table demonstrates, the Gift Tax Credit historically has not been as large as the Estate Tax Credit.
 For gifts made in 2002 or later, the gift tax maximum exclusion was locked at $1 million.
-This gift tax exclusion remains in effect for subsequent years.
-Only in 2011, when the Estate Tax Credit returns to $1 million, will both credits be equal (and "unified").
+This gift tax exclusion remained in effect for subsequent years.
+However, the new Tax Relief Act of 2010 provides for estate and gift tax rates to be unified once again.

 Estate taxes are due to the IRS only 9 months from date of death.
 In many cases, heirs and loved ones are forced to sell personal property, real property, and other belongings at below market value to pay for this huge tax bill.